 For a station that broadcasts a significant amount of political matter, recordkeeping can become an onerous burden particularly if a system is not established early and adhered to faithfully.
 Such a system might include a list or database of lowest unit charges, with a separate sheet or entry for each program or daypart and each class of spot offered.
 This way the station has an easy reference source that can be quickly checked or updated.
-This is particularly important for television and larger-market radio stations, which might have dozens of lowest unit charges.
-Moreover, with respect to each candidate inquiring about airtime, a station's internal records should include evidence that the station made the requisite disclosure to the candidate or his/her representative.
+With respect to each candidate inquiring about airtime, a station's internal records should include evidence that the station made the requisite disclosure to the candidate or his/her representative.
 This kind of internal information should not be placed in the station's public inspection file.